9 Signs That It’s Time To See Your Dentist

 A dental abscess causes pain.
 It occurs when there’s an infection between the gum and the tooth or at the root of the tooth.

 An abscess can make your gums red and swollen.
 You may feel pain and have a bad taste in your mouth.
-It can cause a fever.
+It can also cause a fever.

 2. Bleeding or Sore Gums